 While wanting more visitors to your site is a laudable pursuit, statements like that are far too vague to build a solid foundation.
 Instead, work on removing ambiguity from your marketing objectives.

 Ask yourself exactly what it is you’d like to accomplish.
 Everybody wants their business to be profitable.
-Increasing your market share by 15% over the next 6 months however, makes it more than just an aspiration.
+Increasing your market share by 15% over the next six months, however, makes it more than just an aspiration.
 It also works as a nifty internal compass, helping you quickly align all future business decisions with your pre-set company goals.

 Whatever it is you’re trying to accomplish, you need to be able to track its progress.
 Saying you want to build a significant social media presence sounds cool, but how do you quantify that?
 If your goals are too broad to be measured, how will you even know when they’re completed?